NRCan/PlotFTIR/README.md

   move_plot_legend(position = "bottom", direction = "horizontal")
 #> Coordinate system already present.
 Adding new coordinate system, which will
 #> replace the existing one.
-#> Scale for colour is already present.
-#> Adding another scale for colour, which will replace the existing scale.
 ```

 <img src="man/figures/README-tidy_en-1.png" width="66.67%" />